astropy/ccdproc/docs/ccdproc/index.rst

     >>> sub_image = image_1[:, 1:-3]  # a CCDData object
     >>> sub_data =  image_1.data[:, 1:-3]  # a numpy array

-See the documentation for `~CCDData` for a complete list of attributes.
+See the documentation for `~ccdproc.CCDData` for a complete list of attributes.

 Most operations are performed by functions in `ccdproc`: